Kasper Schmeichel

-Kasper Peter Schmeichel (born 5 November 1986) is a Danish professional footballer who plays as a goalkeeper for Scottish Premiership club Celtic and the Denmark national team.
+Kasper Peter Schmeichel (born 5 November 1986) is a Danish former professional footballer who played as a goalkeeper.

-Schmeichel began his career with Manchester City, but had loan spells with Darlington, Bury and Falkirk before he made his first-team debut.
-Although Schmeichel appeared to have made the City number 1 shirt his own at the start of the 2007–08 season, the emergence of Joe Hart resulted in Schmeichel being loaned to Cardiff City.
-The signing of Republic of Ireland international Shay Given in 2009 meant that Schmeichel fell even further down the pecking order at City, and he was allowed to link up with former manager Sven-Göran Eriksson at Notts County.
-He spent only one season with the Magpies as, while it was a very successful one for the club and the player himself, changes to the club's financial position made his departure necessary and his contract was terminated by mutual consent.
+Schmeichel began his career with Manchester City, but had loan spells with Darlington, Bury and Falkirk before he made his first-team debut in 2007; after a short period as starting goalkeeper, he went on further loan spells to Cardiff City and Coventry City.
+After falling down the pecking order behind Joe Hart and Shay Given, he departed for Notts County in League Two on a permanent deal in 2009, reuniting with former City manager Sven-Göran Eriksson, before signing for Championship side Leeds United a year later.

-Schmeichel joined Leeds United in 2010, but again, his tenure at the club only lasted one season before he was transferred to Leicester City, where he again worked under Eriksson.
-Schmeichel went on to make 479 competitive appearances for Leicester over 11 years, during the most successful era in the club's history, winning the Championship in 2014, the Premier League in 2016, and both the FA Cup and FA Community Shield in 2021.
+After one year at Leeds, Schmeichel was signed by fellow Championship side Leicester City in 2011, reuniting again with Eriksson.
+He went on to make 479 competitive appearances for Leicester over 11 years, during the most successful era in the club's history, winning the Championship in 2014, the Premier League in 2016, and the FA Cup and Community Shield in 2021, additionally serving as club captain in his final season before departing in 2022.
+Following spells across Europe with Nice and Anderlecht, Schmeichel returned to Scotland to sign with Celtic in 2024, reuniting with former Leicester manager Brendan Rodgers.
+During his time at Celtic, he won a domestic double twice, lifting the Scottish League Cup, Scottish Cup and also the Scottish Premiership twice.

-After spells with Nice and Anderlecht, Schmeichel returned to Scotland to sign with Celtic in July 2024.
-In his first season, he won a domestic double, lifting the Scottish League Cup in December 2024 and the Scottish Premiership in April 2025.
+A former Denmark under-21 international, Schmeichel was called up to the senior team for the first time in 2011, and was part of their squad at UEFA Euro 2012, but did not make his senior debut until 2013.
+He since made 120 international appearances, and represented his country at the 2018 FIFA World Cup, Euro 2020, the 2022 World Cup and Euro 2024.

-Schmeichel played seventeen games for Denmark under-21s.
-He was called up to the Denmark national team for the first time in 2011, and was part of their squad at UEFA Euro 2012, but did not make his senior debut until 2013.
-He has since made over 110 international appearances, and represented his country at the 2018 FIFA World Cup, Euro 2020, the 2022 World Cup and Euro 2024.
+Schmeichel announced his retirement from professional football in May 2026.